xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 const arr2 = [0, 1, 2];
 ```

-How I access the elements are indistinguishable:
+The syntax  I use to access the elements from the object and array are indistinguishable:

 ```javascript
 arr1[1] //> 1